salmanalibanani/cdk-lambda-s3-example/README.md

 # Welcome to your CDK TypeScript project!

-I have come up with a layout for CDK projects which is a bit different from the default you get from CDK init.
-The app and infrastructure are kept in separate directories.
-Your application code is unaware of any infrastructure related stuff.
+While working with CDK projects you might find it useful to do things a bit differently form the default project structure you get from **CDK init**.
+Here I have kept the app and infrastructure in separate directories.
+Your application code is unaware of any infrastructure artifacts, which is a good thing.
 And by keeping your CDK constructs in multiple files, you will not end up with a infrastructure monolith.

-## Useful commands
+## Useful CDK commands

 - `npm run build` compile typescript to js
 - `npm run watch` watch for changes and compile